 3. Convenience for the user will be a competitive differentiator

 Competition in ecommerce is beyond the boundaries.
 One of the core ways to stand out from your rivals is to provide an exceptional customer experience through innovation and convenience.

-Latest technology and creativity are key to help you develop new features.
+The latest technology and creativity are key to helping you develop new features.
 Some of the basic upgrades that you can offer to your customers include: